xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 ```

 This will create two sets of resources for Gitaly.
 This includes two Gitaly StatefulSets (one per virtual storage).
 In the Admin UI, under
 `admin/application_settings/repository` > `Repository storage`, weights can be assigned to each virtual storage.
-Click the question mark (?) icon icon in the
+Click the question mark (?) icon in the
 `Storage nodes for new repositories` section for more information.